algofaktura/easy_dc/README.md

 The focus of this work is to apply all that I know about this graph, not as a discrete mathematician, but as an artists with an eye towards visual aesthetics.
 Inspiration was the driving force behind the work (a bit of obsession I confess).

-From expressing the desire to sculpt a 3-dimensional contour drawing of an object to reformulating this desire mathematically as searching for a Hamiltonian cycle in specific yet unidentified graph sketches are indistinguishable from mini algorithms.
+From expressing the desire to sculpt a 3-dimensional contour drawing of an object to reformulating this desire mathematically as searching for a Hamiltonian cycle in specific yet unidentified graph, sketches are indistinguishable from mini algorithms.
 An artist uses language and forms that language to communicate their vision to others, taking part in a process of translation from one medium to another, from vision to object, from words to movement, just as a programmer might transform ideas into an orchestra of processing with the perfect score.

 This is a tiny result of that artistic investigative process and I hope it will be useful.
 I've grown so obsessed with the discocube object, really not unlike an obsessive artist's muse to the point of being a stalker.